-Purpose of Form

-Form 5305 is a model trust account agreement that meets the requirements of section 408(a) and has been pre-approved by the IRS.
-A traditional individual retirement account (Traditional IRA) is established after the form is fully executed by both the individual (Grantor) and the Trustee and must be completed no later than the due date (excluding extensions) of the individual's income tax return for the tax year.
+Purpose of Form: Form 5305-R is a model trust account agreement that meets the requirements of section 408A and has been pre-approved by the IRS.
+A Roth Individual Retirement Account (Roth IRA) is established after the form is fully executed by both the individual (Grantor) and the Trustee.
 This account must be created in the United States for the exclusive benefit of the Grantor and his or her beneficiaries.

-Do not file Form 5305 with the IRS.
+Do not file Form 5305-R with the IRS.
 Instead, keep it with your records.